hi-paris/engineer-toolbox/README.md

 # engineer-toolbox
-all scripts that can help engineers on projects with researchers
+all scripts that can help engineers, researchers and students accelerate their Machine Learning Projects 🚀